How long can a colonial ship stay at sea?

 Alcohol

-Small beer was given as a ration in replacement of water, but as for normal alcohol wine, rum and regular beer were the most common.
-Rum became very popular with sailors as it could be bought in America for cheap and a barrel or rum would last as long as five barrels of beer.
+Small beer was given as a ration in replacement of water, but as for normal alcohol wine, rum, and regular beer were the most common.
+Rum became very popular with sailors as it could be bought in America for cheap and a barrel of rum would last as long as five barrels of beer.
 Rum was given out as a standard ration for quite some time across numerous nations in Europe and has become associated with sailors ever since.

 Dried Vegetables